-Extensive genetic evidence supports a causal association between elevated Lp(a) and ASCVD and AVS.1,8,9,12,71,72,74,77,115-118 This was largely derived from Mendelian randomization studies which used genetic tools that strongly predict Lp(a) levels, including apo(a) isoforms determined by the number of K-IV repeats on Western blots, the number or sum of K-IV repeats, and SNPs (notably rs10455872 and rs3798220).
-Overall, genetic variants that associated with high Lp(a) are more common in individuals with prevalent and incident cardiovascular events (Figure 4A).
-In contrast, rare loss-of-function variants and very common splice site variants within the K-IV Type-2 region that associated with marked decreases in Lp(a) are protective against cardiovascular events.

-While these data predominantly relate to White populations, there is evidence that elevated Lp(a) is also a risk factor for ASCVD in other ethnic groups.20,22,23,122-125 The UK Biobank showed very similar relationships between Lp(a) and ASCVD risk in White, Black, and South Asian individuals (Figure 2C and D), consistent with findings from the ARIC study, MESA study, and INTERHEART study.
-Given limited data in non-White populations, however, further study is needed.
-Finally, differences in the oxidized phospholipid component of apoB-containing particles may also modify Lp(a)-mediated ASCVD risk.
+Extensive genetic evidence supports a causal association between elevated Lp(a) and ASCVD and AVS.
+1.8.9.12.71.72.74.77.115-118 This was largely derived from Mendelian randomization studies which used genetic tools that strongly predict Lp(a) levels, including apo(a) isoforms determined by the number of K-IV repeats on Western blots, 118.119 the number or sum of K-IV repeats, 74.120 and SNPs (notably rs10455872 and rs3798220).
+12.75 Overall, genetic variants that associated with high Lp(a) are more common in individuals with prevalent and incident cardiovascular events (Figure 4A).
+In contrast, rare loss-of-function variants 121 and very common splice site variants within the K-IV Type-2 region that associated with marked decreases in Lp(a) are protective against cardiovascular events.
+15,16 ethnic groups.^{20,22,23,122-125} The UK Biobank showed very similar relationships between Lp(a) and ASCVD risk in White, Black, and South Asian individuals20 (Figure 2C and D), consistent with findings from the ARIC study,22 MESA study,122 and INTERHEART study.23 Given limited data in non-White populations, however, further study is needed.
+Finally, differences in the oxidized phospholipid component of apoB-containing particles may also modify Lp(a)-mediated ASCVD risk.123